The Intel Core i5-12600K wins in 7 out of 16 comparable specs, with 4 ties. Its biggest advantage is E-Cores (100% better).

 AI Versus Verdict

-Users prioritizing multi-threaded efficiency and core count should select the Intel Core i5-12600K to leverage its superior E-core implementation.
-Conversely, the AMD Ryzen 5 8500G is the better choice for those who prioritize the benefits of a more advanced process node, which offers a 60% advantage in that specific metric.
-Your final decision should depend on whether your workload favors the increased core density of the Intel chip or the manufacturing efficiency of the AMD option.
+Users prioritizing multi-core task management should select the Intel Core i5-12600K to leverage its superior E-core configuration.
+Conversely, the AMD Ryzen 5 8500G is the appropriate choice for those who specifically value the benefits of a more advanced process node.
+Your final decision should depend on whether your workload requires the higher core count provided by the Intel processor or the architectural efficiency offered by the AMD option.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.